 The Department of Classics currently offers the Master of Arts (M.A.) in Classics with a focus on ancient languages and literatures.
 Students can focus their coursework on Greek, on Latin, or on Greek and Latin.
-In addition, the department is currently developing a Master of Arts (M.A.) degree with a focus on classical archaeology and material culture.
-We expect that this track will be official in fall 2016.
-Students interested in focusing their coursework on material culture and classical archaeology can complete the M.A. in interdisciplinary studies until the track in classical archaeology and material culture is official.
+In addition, the department offers a Master of Arts (M.A.) degree with a focus on classical archaeology and material culture.

 The M.A. degree in Classics prepares students for further training in Classics and related disciplines at the PhD level, for being teachers of Latin in schools, and for various other careers.
 Our students have recently been accepted into top-tier doctoral programs in Classics, such as those of UC Berkeley, UCLA, Johns Hopkins, NYU, UT Austin, and the University of Washington.
 Furthermore, recent graduates from our department have done very well at finding jobs teaching Latin in schools.
 The department considers helping students move on to their next educational and/or vocational goal to be a priority.